A mole is hunting John and his two associates. They must find the mole first.

 “I need to see the comms for the past hour on this tablet.”

 After a few seconds, a list of six calls appeared.
-Only one was audio only.
+One was audio only.
 Opening the audio file, I listened carefully to the unknown male and Mara’s voices go back and forth.
 Finally, the man gave Mara a destination.
-It was a boat at Pier 39.
-Berth G.
+It was a boat at Pier 39, berth G.

 I wondered how long it would take for Mara to show up.
 She probably did not take any public transportation for fear of being recognized by security officers.
 She did not have a car.
 Most likely she was making her way here on foot, trying to avoid cameras and security.
 It will take her awhile.

 In that time, when the night sky fades and before the sun peeks over the horizon, I watched a pair of black sneakers walk along the berth.
 The sneakers climbed onto the yacht and stumbled around on the deck trying to do something to prepare to take off.